Observational Evidence for Primordial Black Holes: A Positivist Perspective: Evidence from Dark Matter and Unified Model

 \section{Evidence from Dark Matter and Unified Model}

 Of all the observational evidence discussed in this review, that pertaining to dark matter is most firmly established and this surely points towards new physics.
 The dark matter has about $26\%$ of the critical density and evidence for it has been found on many different scales{\;--\;}galactic halos, clusters of galaxies and intergalactic space.
 The usual assumption is that it comprises some form of cold dark matter (CDM) since, in this case, as progressively larger scales of structure bind from the initial fluctuations, the dark matter will inevitably be found on all these scales.
-It must have the following properties: (1) it must be dark enough to explain the lack of observations across the whole electromagnetic spectrum; (2) it must be ``cold'' in order to agree with the observed large-scale structure and CMB anisotropies; (3) it must be non-interacting or weakly interacting to be consistent with the dark matter distribution in dwarf galaxies; (4) it cannot have an astrophysical origin since CMB observations show that it was present in the early Universe.
+It must be: (1) dark enough to explain the lack of observations across the whole electromagnetic spectrum; (2) ``cold'' in order to agree with the observed large-scale structure and CMB anisotropies; (3) non-interacting or weakly interacting to be consistent with the dark matter distribution in dwarf galaxies; (4) of non-astrophysical origin since CMB observations show that it was present in the early Universe.
 Only some new type of particle or a PBH can satisfy all these criteria. \vs{2mm}